 Freelancing is quite different from a 9-5 where your boss or an entire department is dedicated to finding the clients while you wait for a task to be handed to you and at the end of the month, you receive your salary.

 Designer, writer or consultant, regardless of your industry, every professional can benefit from having an online portfolio.

 As a creative / freelancer, your success is entirely in your hands.
 You are the boss who gets to decide if you are going to have any clients at all and how much you are worth.

 You are for all intent and purpose your own salesman.
 You are the copywriter, marketer, accountant etc. Consider this and the reason you are freelancing — whether as a side hustle or as a full-time job— is to increase your earnings, you should be worried that a lack of solid online presence makes you invisible to your ideal clients.

 The good news is that this problem can be fixed and this article will show you the benefits of an online portfolio, what to include in your portfolio, and 5 free and freemium tools to create an online portfolio.

 It helps you create a great first impression

 First impressions matter.
-As a creative freelancer, it is necessary you have the mind-set that you are running a business, even if it’s a business of one.
+As a creative freelancer, it is necessary to have the mindset that you are running a business, even if it’s a business of one.
 You should present your business in a professional and visually appealing manner.
-Just as a physical business would take into consideration that their location is accessible and conducive to their clients, your online portfolio should be easy to find and containing relevant information to convert visitors to clients.
+Just as a physical business would take into consideration that their location is accessible and conducive to their clients, your online portfolio should be easy to find and contain relevant information to convert visitors to clients.

 It helps you get your ideal clients